The Heart of the Matter

 It's what the poets pray to feel, so finally they'd have something genuine to write about.
 When I feel it -- and I do a lot -- I am happy for no reason at all.
 Happy like someone on permanent vacation.
 Completely alive.
 Content in a way that requires no action to prove itself whole.

 Unconditional love it is.
 No strings attached.
 First kiss.
 Second chance.
 Unexpected snow day for a 10-year old.
 Home for the holidays.
-More fun than I've ever had and absolutely nothing is going on.
+More fun than I've ever had and absolutely nothing is happening.
 Just the peace that passes all understanding -- even when my hard disk crashes.

 Who is Maharaji?
 I cannot say.
 All I know is this: When I'm with him, I never want to leave.
 And when I do, it's like starting over once again -- whatever I once was being left behind like a second skin.
 I am refreshed, renewed, re-awakened once again.